2011 Under-19 Cricket World Cup Qualifier

-The 2011 ICC Under-19 Cricket World Cup Qualifier was an event organised by the International Cricket Council held in Ireland in July, 2011.
+The 2011 ICC Under-19 Cricket World Cup Qualifier was an event organised by the International Cricket Council in Ireland in July 2011.
 Ten participants competed for the six remaining places in the 2012 ICC Under-19 Cricket World Cup.

 Teams

 Two teams from each of the five ICC regions enter the World Cup Qualifier.
 All ten teams have been determined through regional tournaments.